Polizia Penitenziaria

-The Polizia Penitenziaria (in English, "Penitentiary Police"), formally the Corpo di Polizia Penitenziaria, is a law enforcement agency in Italy which is subordinate to the Italian Ministry of Justice and operates the Italian prison system as corrections officers.
+The Polizia Penitenziaria (English: Prison Police), formally the Corpo di Polizia Penitenziaria, is a law enforcement agency in Italy which is subordinate to the Italian Ministry of Justice and operates the Italian prison system as corrections officers.
 Vatican City, an independent state, does not have a prison system, so the Vatican sends convicted criminals to the Italian prison system.

 According to Interpol, this force (as part of the Ministry of Justice) has a "nationwide remit for prison security, inmate safety and transportation".

-History

-The Polizia Penitenziaria was formed in 1990 to replace the former Corpo degli Agenti di Custodia.
-Professionalization and demilitarization were motives for creating the new organisation.

 Operations

-The Polizia Penitenziaria carries out the functions of the Judicial Police, Public Safety, Traffic Police and Corrections.
-They support other law enforcement agencies, such as with traffic roadblocks (known as a controllo).
+The Polizia Penitenziaria carries out the functions of the Judicial Police, Public Safety, Traffic Police, and Corrections.
+They support other law enforcement agencies, such as with traffic roadblocks (known as controllo).

-The Polizia Penitenziaria is one of the four national police forces of Italy (along with the Carabinieri, the Polizia di Stato and the Guardia di Finanza), with each force performing a slightly different function.

 Weapons

-The Polizia Penitenziaria are an armed police force, like most Italian police forces and it uses a variety of firearms and weapons for self-defence:
+The Polizia Penitenziaria are an armed police force, like most Italian police forces, and it uses a variety of firearms and weapons for self-defence: